EiffelWebFramework/EWF/library/test/selenium/readme.md

 ### Selenium-WebDriver API Commands and Operations
+To learn more go to [Selenium documentation] (http://docs.seleniumhq.org/docs/03_webdriver.jsp#introducing-the-selenium-webdriver-api-by-example)
 ##### Fetching a Page
 	The first thing you are likely to want to do with WebDriver is navigate to a page.